chrisK824/fastapi-gae-logging/README.md

 - **Cloud Logging**: Utilizes Google Cloud Logging to group logs by request and propagate the maximum log level, enhancing observability and troubleshooting.
 - **Structured Logging**: Parent log of the request-response lifecycle is structured and sent to Google Cloud Logging with additional context, such as the request method, URL, and user agent after the request has been processed and served.

-## Roadmap
-- Allow for opting out of the dictionary enforcement of logged payload.
-- Allow for opting out of request payload logging at all.
-- Explore other fields in Google Cloud Logs.
-Investigate and consider utilizing additional fields available in Google Cloud Logs that may allow for more goodies.